wick3dr0se/sysfetch/README.md

 </div>

 ## How to Use:
-clone the repository
+Clone the repository

 > **#**&ensp; `git clone https://github.com/wick3dr0se/fetch.sh`

-change directory into the folder
+Change directory into the folder

 > **#**&ensp; `cd fetch.sh`

-make script executable
+Make script executable

 > **#**&ensp; `chmod +x fetch.sh`

-execute script
+Execute script

 > **#**&ensp; `./fetch.sh`

+## Contributing:
+Fork the repository and make a pull request with some code change; keep the code small, clean and only BASH

+This is a huge WIP, so any contributions are much appreciated!